biancalyonsj/biancalyonsj/README.md

 I like to design and build fun creative projects using JavaScript.

-I have a few pinned projects but my favorite is the <a href="https://github.com/biancalyonsj/creator-dashboard">Creator Dashboard</a>!
+I have a few pinned projects but my favorite is the <a href="https://github.com/biancalyonsj/creator-dashboard">Content Creator Dashboard</a>!

 Fun Facts:
 <li>I've been playing chess since I was 5 years old.
 I became the Maryland State Champion in the 11th Grade.</li>